 Windows Dev Center Dashboard: Non-disclosure Agreement (NDA) content and builds via Microsoft Connect

-In Windows 8, partner NDA experiences are aggregated and managed via the Dashboard.
+In Windows 8, partner NDA experiences are aggregated and managed using the Dashboard.
 When partner employees log on the Dashboard, they see a list of all Microsoft Connect sites they have permissions to.

 Windows Dev Center Dashboard: Partner bug management